MicrochipTech/PIC32CXBZ2_WBZ45x_Sub-GHz_OOK_Tx_MICRF_Rx_2_Click_BLE_SENSOR/WBZ451_MICRF_RX_2/README.md

 - Connect the MICRF RX 2 CLICK BOARD with the WBZ451 CURIOSITY BOARD using the MIKROE BUS as shown below.

+- Don't connect the CLK pin of MICRF RX 2 Click to the WBZ451 Curiosity Board.

 ![](docs/micrf_1.png) ![](docs/micrf_2.png)

 ## 4. Software Setup<a name="step4">